pexels-ron-lach-7884129

 • Life Insurance policy – – we agreed that a variable universal life insurance policy would serve her best and allow for long-term slow growth (riskier than the savings account).
 Such a policy will produce substantial cash value, which is an asset that Jaslyn could use in the future for various purposes when she reaches 18.
 Also, getting her covered at such a young age locks in her future insurability.
 This is important because we haven’t the slightest clue what her health status might look like at 18 and beyond.
 So we can rest easy and know that if our daughter’s health changes and she (as an adult) is declared uninsurable, at least she has some coverage in place.
 Lastly, if Jaslyn predeceases us, there’s money to handle all of her final expenses.
 We (like ALL parents) would be crushed if this happens, but by having her covered, the financial planning my wife and I do wouldn’t get disrupted.
 I know this is why most people look at me strangely when I say people should get life insurance on kids, but we’ve got to get past this and take care of business.

-• Uniform Transfers to Minor Act (UTMA) account – – we set up a UTMA investment account, which will serve as the riskiest asset Jaslyn will own.
+• Uniform Transfers to Minors Act (UTMA) account – – we set up a UTMA investment account, which will serve as the riskiest asset Jaslyn will own.
 We started her off with a growth mutual fund (the initial deposit to own the fund is $250) and are doing a modest $50/month ongoing contribution.
 As things progress, we plan to add some ETFs and individual stocks to her portfolio.
 This specific account type has its pros/cons, just like with any other investment solution, but the challenge for my wife and me was deciding to do this account versus a 529 plan.
 We had an extensive discussion about the merits of both account types, and after doing a simple T-chart, the UTMA won the battle.

 • Added as an authorized user – – this is the thing people rarely consider doing.
 Why do we wait until 18 years old to build our credit?
 Well, when you turn 18, that’s when you can legally apply on your own to get a credit card.
 But nobody ever told you that you could have been building your credit history as soon as you received your social security number.
 So, that’s what we did for Jaslyn.
 I have a credit card that offers me cash back, which I use to make a recurring payment (my cell phone bill) each month.
 I know for sure I will never not pay off the full balance for my cell phone each month.
 And so, Jaslyn will have years of credit history before ever having to apply for her own card.
 But, the neat thing that’s going to happen is when she applies to get that first card, she will have way more access to credit (a higher limit) than most 18-year-olds start with.